 If you are able to check your depth-of-field with a function button on your camera, then you can try and use that in the following step.

-3. Focus on the nearest part of your model, something closest to you that you want sharp.
+3. Focus on the nearest part of your model.
 Take the photo.

 Because you’re shooting with a high aperture (or small f-stop number), you should get nice blurry out of focus areas.